LynneMcGrail/Portfolio-Project-3-Word-it/README.md

 ## Project Purpose
 Word-It is a five letter word guessing game that is based on the popular daily online game "Wordle".
 I chose to base my project off this because I became addicted to Wordle during the pandemic, and have a passion for word games.
 The rules are simple, the user aims to guess a random 5 letter word within six attempts.
 They will be given colour coded indicators as they play, highlighting whether a letter is correct, incorrect, or correct but just in the wrong position.
 After six attempts, if the user has not guessed the answer, the game will end and the word will be revealed to the user.
 If the user guesses the word within their six attempts, they will get a "YOU WIN" message and can play again, or quit.

-The game is a process of elimination, combined with a little luck and logic.
+The game is a process of elimination, combined with a little luck and logical thinking.
 It's a great way to test a user's problem solving ability and a quick game to do during a coffee break in work!
 Don't get too competitive now...

 * [Here is a link to my Github Repo for PP3 Word-It](https://lynnemcgrail.github.io/ - FINISH LINK HERE)
 * [Here is a link to my Heroku App - Word-It](https://word-it.herokuapp.com/)